leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/getting-started-with-gke.md

 ubernetes supports declarative configurations.
 When you administer your infrastructure declaratively, you describe the desired state you want to achieve, instead of issuing a series of commands to achieve that desired state.

-Kubernetes also allows imperative configuration, in which you issue commands to change the system’s state.
+Kubernetes also allows imperative configuration, in which you issue commands to change the system's state.
 One of the primary strengths of Kubernetes is its ability to automatically keep a system in a state you declare.
 Therefore, experienced Kubernetes administrators use imperative configuration only for quick temporary fixes and as a tool when building a declarative configuration.

 features:
 - Kubernetes supports different workload types.